-peterdweldon@gmail.com

-sompong@brookergroup.com

-punnee.w@brookergroup.com
+Mr. Surong Bulakul surong@brookergroup.com Mr. Sompong Phaoenchoke sompong@brookergroup.com Mrs. Punnee Worawuthichongsathit punnee.w@brookergroup.com

 To give confidence to any person who communicates such concerns, the Company will keep the source of such information confidential.
 The Company has written procedures for acknowledging and investigating such concerns, which will involve only authorized persons and the persons involved.